Q: Why are Lymeez® Tick Gaiters effective?

 Q. When is the risk most prevalent?

-A. In the spring both adults and nymphs are very hungry for a blood meal and out in massive force.
+A. In the spring and early summer both adults and nymphs are very hungry for a blood meal and out in massive force.
 The nymphs far outnumber the adults and are just as lethal.
-In the late fall, there is a resurgence in risk as adult females are looking for a blood meal to get them and their eggs through the winter.
+In the fall, there is a resurgence in risk as adult females are looking for a blood meal to get them and their eggs through the winter.

 Q. What about just wearing white socks and tucking them in?

 A. Any strategy is better than none.
 But be aware that it takes an adult deer tick about 5 minutes to climb from your ankle to your neck.
 Continuous watching of your ankles, front, back and sides is nearly impossible.
 Furthermore, deer ticks are very small and difficult to see.
 Nymphs are nearly impossible to spot.
 Lymeez’ strategy is to knock them down on their climb and does not rely on visual interception.